timdeschryver/timdeschryver.dev/content/blog/how-i-test-my-ngrx-selectors/index.md

 published: true
 ---

+> See [Testing an NgRx project](/blog/testing-an-ngrx-project) for a complete guide on how to test a project that extensively uses NgRx.

 In this post I’m going to show you how I test my selectors by putting the selectors from a previous post [Clean NgRx reducers using Immer](/blog/clean-ngrx-reducers-using-immer), where we created a small shopping cart application, under test.
 In the application there is a collection of products (the catalog) and the cart items, together they form the state of the application.

 ```json